This page explains about ECMO and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have this treatment.

 Who will take care of my child?

-Your child needs specialised care which will be provided by a variety of different people within the ECMO team:
+Your child needs specialized care which will be provided by a variety of different people within the ECMO team:

-The ECMO specialist nurses are experienced intensive care nurses who are trained in ECMO management.
+- The ECMO clinical nurse specialists are experienced intensive care nurses who are trained in ECMO management.
 They are responsible for the safe running of the ECMO circuit and one of the team will be at your child’s bedside for 24 hours a day while they are on ECMO support.
 Your child may have two nurses caring for them on each shift - the ECMO specialist and another intensive care nurse who is responsible for the care and observation of your child.